Less is More: Revisiting the Gaussian Mechanism for Differential Privacy: Accuracy Stability

-where $(a)$ is due to the noise generation process of R1SMG in (\ref{mapping2}) and $(b)$ is obtained by applying Theorem \ref{m} with $\A=1$ and $\XX=\sigma_*$ (i.e., the case of univariant Gaussian).
+where $(a)$ is due to the noise generation process of R1SMG in (\ref{mapping2}) and $(b)$ is obtained by applying Lemma \ref{m} with $\A=1$ and $\XX=\sigma_*$ (i.e., the case of univariant Gaussian).

 Then, we show that both classic Gaussian mechanism and the MVG mechanism will result in $\L$ with kurtosis less than $\frac{35}{3}$.
 In particular, the classic Gaussian mechanism (denoted as $\mathcal{G}$) adds i.i.d. noise to each entry of $f(\bm{x})$, $\mathbf{n}_{i}\sim\mathcal{N}(0,\sigma^2), i\in[1,M]$.
 Thus, we have $\mathbb{E}_{\mathcal{G}}[\L^t] = \mathbb{E}_{z_{i}\sim\mathcal{N}(0,1)} \left[\left(\sum_{i} \sigma^2 z_{i}^2\right)^t \right] = \sigma^{2t} \mathbb{E}_{U\sim\chi^2(M)} [U^t ] = \sigma^{2t} 2^t \frac{\Gamma(t+\frac{M}{2})}{\Gamma(\frac{M}{2})}$, where the last equality follows from the $t$th moments of Chi-squared random variable.
-Set $t$ to be 4 and 2, one can verify that ${\rm{Kurt}_{\mathcal{G}}}(\mathcal{L})= \frac{\mathbb{E}_{\mathcal{G}}[\L^4] }{(\mathbb{E}_{\mathcal{G}}[\L^2])^2 } = { \sigma^8 2^4\frac{\Gamma(4+\frac{M}{2})}{\Gamma(\frac{M}{2})} } \Bigg /{ \left( \sigma^4 2^2\frac{\Gamma(2+\frac{M}{2})}{\Gamma(\frac{M}{2})} \right)^2 } <\frac{35}{3}, \forall M>1.$
+Set $t$ to be 4 and 2, one can verify that ${\rm{Kurt}_{\mathcal{G}}}(\mathcal{L})= \frac{\mathbb{E}_{\mathcal{G}}[\L^4] }{(\mathbb{E}_{\mathcal{G}}[\L^2])^2 } = { \sigma^8 2^4\frac{\Gamma(4+\frac{M}{2})}{\Gamma(\frac{M}{2})} } \Big /{ \Big( \sigma^4 2^2\frac{\Gamma(2+\frac{M}{2})}{\Gamma(\frac{M}{2})} \Big)^2 } <\frac{35}{3}, \forall M>1.$

+The same analysis holds for the analytic Gaussian mechanism, as it adds i.i.d.
+Gaussian noise with variance $\sigma_A^2$.

 MVG introduces the matrix-valued noise attributed to a matrix-valued Gaussian distribution, i.e., $\mathcal{N}(\mathbf{0},\S,\P)$, and the vectorization of the noise matrix is also attributed to a multivariate Gaussian distribution, i.e., $\mathcal{N}(\mathbf{0},\S\otimes\P)$ \cite{gupta2018matrix}.
-Thus, according to Theorem \ref{m}, \begin{small}
+Denote $\XX=\S\otimes\P$, and let $k>1$ be an integer, we first have \begin{small}